Let’s be real for a moment:

 There’s a mess inside you: You clean the outside.― The Dhammapada

-But often, it can be hard to turn an objective eye on ourselves.
-Sometimes, it’s best to learn from examples or the behavior of others.
+But often, it can be hard to turn an objective eye on ourselves and our behavior.
+Sometimes, it’s best (and preferable!) to learn from the examples and behavior of others.

 Here are four common examples of spiritual materialism that can often be found in the spiritual marketplace of life:

-- “Owning” and indirectly claiming special status due to certain gifts (e.g., clairvoyance, ability to read auras, communicate with spirits, etc.) which all reinforces the separate sense of self or ego
+- “Owning” and indirectly claiming special status due to certain gifts (e.g., clairvoyance, ability to read auras, communicate with spirits, etc.) which reinforces the separate sense of self or ego.

-- Literally buying into the spiritual marketplace: chasing after endless workshops, methods, tools, trinkets, and techniques which all promise to make you a wiser, more intuitive, more blissful, more “spiritual” person
+- Literally buying into the spiritual marketplace, e.g., chasing after endless workshops, methods, tools, trinkets, and techniques that all promise to make you a wiser, more intuitive, more blissful, or more “spiritual” person.

-- Practicing meditation with the hidden agenda of trying to avoid suffering by becoming peaceful/detached all the time (when the reality is that emotions/mind are always fluctuating, which is normal and natural – we can’t avoid them forever)
+- Practicing meditation with the hidden agenda of trying to avoid suffering by becoming peaceful or detached all the time (when the reality is that thoughts and feelings are always fluctuating like the ebb and flow of the ocean – the point isn’t to bypass or “kill” the mind, but to stop identifying with its contents).

-- Using the law of attraction to attract all of your desires (because that “would make you happier” than being grateful for what you already have)
+- Using the law of attraction to try and attract all of your desires (because that would supposedly “make you happier” than being grateful for what you already have).

 … and the list goes on.

-Now comes the difficult moment: can you recognize any of this behavior within yourself?
+Now comes the space to pause and reflect.
+Can you recognize any of this behavior within yourself?

-It takes honesty and humility to admit where we’ve got lost.
-But being willing to tell the truth about ourselves is a central part of the spiritual path.
+It takes deep humility to admit where we’ve gone astray or have been misguided in our thinking and behavior.
+However, being willing to be vulnerable, open, and honest about ourselves is a central part of the spiritual awakening path.

 11 Signs You’re Falling into Spiritual Materialism

-Don’t worry if you say a hesitant “yes” – we all have to some extent.
-No one is perfect.
-However, taking an honest look at ourselves is an important part of shadow work: it will help to prevent us from stumbling, falling, and getting sidetracked in the future.
-It might be painful to admit, but it’s damn important work.
+The reality is that taking an honest look at ourselves is an important part of our innermost shadow work: it helps us to avoid stumbling, falling, and getting sidetracked again in the future.
+It might be painful to admit that we’ve been spiritually materialistic, but it’s damn important work.

 Here are the eleven crucial signs of spiritual materialism to pay attention to: